tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 A decorator for registering the gradient function for an op type.

 This decorator is only used when defining a new op type.
-For an op with `m` inputs and `n` inputs, the gradient function is a function that takes the original `Operation` and `n` `Tensor` objects (representing the gradients with respect to each output of the op), and returns `m` `Tensor` objects (representing the partial gradients
+For an op with `m` inputs and `n` outputs, the gradient function is a function that takes the original `Operation` and `n` `Tensor` objects (representing the gradients with respect to each output of the op), and returns `m` `Tensor` objects (representing the partial gradients